Maureen Montagne: Miss Arizona USA 2015

 Montagne competed in and won Miss Arizona USA representing Tempe, Arizona.
 With this she competed at Miss USA 2015.

 Miss USA 2015

 Montagne competed in Miss USA 2015, reaching the top 15.

 Miss World America 2017

-Montagne joined the Miss World America 2017 where she placed 1st runner-up to Clarissa Bowers of Florida.
+Montagne joined the Miss World America 2017 where she placed first runner-up to Clarissa Bowers of Florida.

 Miss World Philippines 2018

 Montagne competed at Miss World Philippines 2018 where she won Miss Eco Philippines 2018.

 Miss Eco International 2019

 After winning Miss Eco Philippines 2018, Montagne represented the Philippines at Miss Eco International 2019, held in Cairo, Egypt.
 She finished as first runner-up to Miss Peru's Suheyn Cipriani who was later removed due to pregnancy.
-As the first runner-up she would automatically become the winner, but she refused it due to her commitments with Binibining Pilipinas.
+As the first runner-up she would automatically become the winner, but she refused the title due to her commitments with Binibining Pilipinas.

 Binibining Pilipinas 2021

 Montagne joined the Binibining Pilipinas 2021 where she won Binibining Pilipinas Globe 2021, giving her the right to compete at The Miss Globe 2021.